 Walking around the rest of the town center, everything is demure and elegant, with muted golden beige-colored Georgian houses in tidy rows.

 The most beautiful place in Bath, though, is the pedestrian walkway next to the River Avon.
 The cascading water near Pulteney Bridge makes a quiet, constant rushing that muffles the sound of traffic on the road.
-Some of the city’s most charming buildings are caught upside down in the lazing river, and in spring lush green trees lean over the water, petals float down into it.
+Some of the city’s most charming buildings are caught upside down in the lazing river, and in spring lush green trees lean over the water, petals floating down into it.

 Bath alone is lovely enough, but the city also sits at the foot of the Cotswolds, a massive protected landscape of gentle green hills and pasture.
 The Cotswold Way long-distance trail starts in Bath and runs along the spine of the region, an idyllic ramble.